-During Facial Palsy Awareness Week (1 – 7 March 2017) we are launching our first children’s book to support children with facial palsy.
+During Facial Palsy Awareness Week (1 – 7 March 2017) we launched our first children’s book to support children with facial palsy.

 The book aims to: